Wasatch-Biolabs-Bfx/MethylSeqR/README.md

 library(MethylSeqR)
 ```

 ***For Linux Users:*** *Devtools is reuired to install MethylSeqR.
-A helpful guide to this can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-r-packages-using-devtools-on-ubuntu-16-04*
+A helpful guide for this can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-r-packages-using-devtools-on-ubuntu-16-04*

 *For other Linux versions, instructions may need to be found online.*